JanHerca/urantiapedia/output/wikijs/en/article/Suzanne_Kelly/journal_editorial_may_2018.md

 Dr. Jackson has gone the first mile, laid down the path to the second and made the third mile possible.
 He says, “_The Urantia Book_ clearly calls Jesusonians to this task.
 The fifth epochal revelation has not been entrusted to us to hide under a bushel for our own spiritual enlightenment or private enjoyment.
 Consider the following quote, and instead of ‘Christianity,’ insert ‘Jesusonians’”:

 > _Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings.
 If Christianity persists in neglecting its spiritual mission while it continues to busy itself with social and material problems, the spiritual renaissance must await the coming of these new teachers of Jesus’ religion who will be exclusively devoted to the spiritual regeneration of men.
-And then will these spirit-born souls quickly supply the leadership and inspiration requisite for the social, moral, economic, and political reorganization of the world._ [[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]
+And then will these spirit-born souls quickly supply the leadership and inspiration requisite for the social, moral, economic, and political reorganization of the world._ <a id="a55_591"></a>[[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]

 **Doing the will of God** by Bob Ghen, Sr. falls nicely into place as the next essay in the personal experience genre.
 Bob light-heartedly takes us on a personal journey to “find the will of God” in his colorful daily existence.
 He says, “Yet for a time, I continued to falsely believe that doing the will of God was somehow about figuring it out at each and every turn, every fork in the road.
 After all, aren’t we also taught that we advance spiritually, decision by decision?
 But uh-oh, what if I make the wrong one?
 Sheesh!
 But after taking a closer look at the quote:

-> _The doing of the will of God is nothing more or less than an exhibition of creature willingness to share the inner life with God . . ._ [[UB 111:5.1](/en/The_Urantia_Book/111#p5_1)]
+> _The doing of the will of God is nothing more or less than an exhibition of creature willingness to share the inner life with God . . ._ <a id="a59_139"></a>[[UB 111:5.1](/en/The_Urantia_Book/111#p5_1)]

 Bob was able to succinctly examine just what that meant.
 By asking, “But do what exactly, and how?
 And establishing a habitual spiritual pulse with intelligent prayer and sincere worship.”
 This was the beginning of the plan that brought him to an enlightened and uplifting epiphany, “Doing the will of God has led me to my overarching spiritual beacon, the Jesusonian ideal of ‘unbroken communion.’”
 His erudite conclusion will speak to your will as well.